Dawn Szymanski

 - Laura Brown Award 2017, American Psychological Association Division 35 (Psychology of Women); For recognition of “outstanding contributions in advancing lesbian, bisexual, and transgender women’s psychology through research, teaching, practice, and/or activism.”

-MastersinCounseling.org.
-For the complete list: CLICK HERE - The Outstanding Major Contribution Award in The Counseling Psychologist for Sexual Objectification of Women 2012, American Psychological Association Division 17 (Counseling Psychology); Co-recipients Erika Carr and Lauren Moffitt
+- The Outstanding Major Contribution Award in The Counseling Psychologist for Sexual Objectification of Women 2012, American Psychological Association Division 17 (Counseling Psychology); Co-recipients Lauren Moffitt and Erika Carr; $5,000

 - Woman of the Year Award 2012, American Psychological Association Division 17 (Counseling Psychology) Section for the Advancement of Women

-- Chancellor’s Honors Jefferson Award 2011, University of Tennessee-Knoxville Chancellor’s Office
+- Chancellor’s Honors Jefferson Award 2011, University of Tennessee

-- Diversity Leadership Award 2010, University of Tennessee-Knoxville College of Arts and Sciences
+- Diversity Leadership Award 2010, University of Tennessee College of Arts and Sciences

-- Chancellor’s Honors Angie Warren Perkins Award 2010, University of Tennessee-Knoxville Chancellor’s Office
+- Chancellor’s Honors Angie Warren Perkins Award 2010, University of Tennessee

-- Emerging Leader for Women in Psychology Award 2009, American Psychological Association Committee on Women in Psychology
+- Emerging Leader for Women in Psychology Award 2009, American Psychological Association Committee on Women in Psychology; For recognition of “innovative, high-quality research accomplishments that affect women’s lives or improve their status”

-- Chancellor’s Honors LGBT Ally Research Award 2009, University of Tennessee-Knoxville Chancellor’s Office
+- Chancellor’s Honors LGBT Ally Research Award 2009, University of Tennessee

 Publications